Consensys/doc.ethsigner/docs/Using-EthSigner/Getting-Started.md

 ## Create Password and Key Files

 Create a text file containing the password for the V3 Keystore key file to be created (for example, `passwordFile`).

+!!! attention "Password text file must not contain characters other than those used in your password"
+    EthSigner reads the password file as binary and any character in the file is considered part of your password.

+    _Some POSIX compliant editors automatically add an end-of-line in text files.
+If your editor adds an end-of-line character, the end-of-line is considered part of your password._

+    Use the following command to ensure the password file is correct:
+    ```bash
+    echo -n "Type your password:";read -s password;echo -ne $password > passwordFile;
+    ```
+    Enter the password when prompted.

 Use the [web3.js library](https://github.com/ethereum/web3.js/) to create a key file where: